NDI at a Glance

 - A Master Teacher/ Choreographer, Musician/ Composer and Assistant Teacher lead every NDI class.

 - NDI serves diverse low-income communities.
-Nearly 63% of NDI dancers are eligible for free or reduced lunch.
-Approximately 81% of the children we serve are children of color.
+Nearly 60% of NDI dancers are eligible for free or reduced-price lunch.
+Approximately 71% of the students we serve are children of color.

-- NDI’s Advanced Scholarship Programs offer extended training outside of school for exceptionally motivated children who demonstrate the passion and willingness to immerse themselves in
+- NDI’s Advanced Scholarship Programs offer extended training outside of school for exceptionally motivated children who demonstrate the passion and committment to immerse themselves in a greater challenge.

-- Throughout our 35-year history, NDI has successfully seeded programs both nationally and abroad.
+- Throughout our history, NDI has successfully seeded programs both nationally and abroad.
 There are currently

 11 NDI associate programs thriving in the US.